fengyuanchen/viewerjs/README.md

 - Options:
   - `0` or `false`: hide the navbar
   - `1` or `true`: show the navbar
-  - `2`: show the navbar only when screen width great then 768 pixels
+  - `2`: show the navbar only when the screen width is greater than 768 pixels
-  - `3`: show the navbar only when screen width great then 992 pixels
+  - `3`: show the navbar only when the screen width is greater than 992 pixels
-  - `4`: show the navbar only when screen width great then 1200 pixels
+  - `4`: show the navbar only when the screen width is greater than 1200 pixels

 Specify the visibility of the navbar.